Why You Should Conduct Confidence Surveys

 2) Get a sufficient number of people to respond to the survey with their honest opinions.

-Do not select so many questions that it becomes a chore to the complete the survey and choose questions that the respondents can answer given the information available to them.
+Do not select so many questions that it becomes a chore to the complete the survey.
+Choose questions that the respondents can answer given the information available to them.
 If the people you want to take your survey are outside your sphere of influence, try getting executive sponsorship; this can help influence your intended respondents to take the time to provide their feedback.